Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 Saving

 • For the short term.
-Typically for smaller, shorter-term goals in the near future like saving for a large purchase or for an emergency.
+Typically for smaller, near-term goals like saving for a large purchase or an emergency.

 • Involves minimal risk.
-Your funds are insured by the Federal Deposit Insurance Corporation (FDIC) up to $250,000 per depositor, per FDIC-insured bank, per ownership category.
+Your funds may be insured by the Federal Deposit Insurance Corporation (FDIC) up to $250,000 per depositor, per FDIC-insured bank, per ownership category.

 • Earn interest.
 You can earn interest by putting money in a savings account, but savings accounts generally earn a lower return than investments.